All About Cottage Cheese

 Clever Uses for Cottage Cheese

-Cottage cheese is versatile enough to eat alone, with sweet or savory toppings, and even use in recipes.
-Here are a few ideas to try in your own kitchen.
+Cottage cheese is versatile enough to eat alone, with sweet or savory toppings, and even used in recipes.
+Here are a few cottage cheese uses to try in your own kitchen.

 Spread it